 The Distinguished Practitioners in Residence Program brings accomplished practitioners as adjunct professors to Moritz to teach one-credit, concentrated courses in advanced aspects of business law.
-The courses often take place over a long weekend or during a break, which allows students to immerse themselves in the topic area.
+The courses often take place in the evenings, or over a break, which allows students to immerse themselves in the topic area.

 Corporate Governance Law

 Oct 1 – 4 @ 7:00 – 9:00pm

 Oct 5 @ 1:30 – 5:30pm